rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch03-introduction-to-classes-objects-methods-and-strings.md

 - Most classes you'll use must be imported explicitly

-- Classes taht ar implicitly imported
+- Classes that are implicitly imported

     - The classes in package `java.lang`

-        - ex) `System` and `String`
+        - Ex) `System` and `String`

-    - Class that are compiled in the same directory are consideredto be in the samd package - known as the default package
+    - Class that are compiled in the same directory are considered to be in the samd package - known as the default package

 - An `import` declaration is not required if you always refer to a class via its fully qualified class name